 Tie a yellow ribbon round the ole oak tree….

-Music floated out from the front door of the cheery cottage.
-“Tie a yellow ribbon round the ole oak tree…” I smiled for that was one of grandma’s favorite songs.
-Since Tony Orlando and Dawn began their weekly telecast, my grandmother never missed an episode.
-I believe she was one of their biggest fans.
+Music floated out through the open front door of the cheery little cottage.
+“Tie a Yellow Ribbon ’Round the Ole Oak Tree…” drifted across the yard, and I couldn’t help but smile.
+It was one of Grandma’s favorite songs.
+Ever since Tony Orlando and Dawn began their weekly television show, she never missed an episode.
+I’m convinced she was one of their biggest fans.

-The country classics of Hank Williams, Charlie Pride, Patsy Cline, Loretta Lynn, George Jones, Glen Campbell would often be playing on the stereo in the living room of my family home.
-We grew up on country music, and when listening to my family stories, music has always played an important role in my family.
+The country classics of Hank Williams, Charley Pride, Patsy Cline, Loretta Lynn, George Jones, and Glen Campbell often played on the stereo in the living room of my family home.
+We grew up on country music, its melodies woven into everyday life—playing during chores, drifting through open windows, and setting the tone for family gatherings.
+When I listen to my family stories, music is always there, underscoring each memory and moment.
+It has long played an important role in my family, connecting generations through shared songs and familiar voices.

 You actually stated it well! http://www.minimalis.web.id/author/maynardarte